 Sure, it’s understandable.
 Same last names, same addresses, and same birthdays.
 Except for the first and middle names, I could see why they thought they were the same person.

 Free chapter: Are you struggling with getting your twins to sleep through the night?
-My guide, How to Sleep Train Twins can help!
+How to Sleep Train Twins can help!
 Join my newsletter and grab a preview chapter below—at no cost to you: